Myndex/apca-introduction/analysis.md

 determine if this higher ambient light value is significant or just an artifact of the conversion I did._

-This is again a spurious statement coming from a layperson.
+This is again a spurious statement coming from a layperson making no effect to understand the materials.
 None of these assertions have any relevance to ambient light.
-And the "not that different" statement is not borne out by the actual analysis that demonstrates that WCAG2 **_incorrectly_** passes 47% of random color pairs, and **_incorrectly_** rejects 22% to 60% of random color pairs.
+And the _"not that different"_ statement is not borne out by the actual analysis that demonstrates that WCAG2 **_incorrectly_** passes 47% of random color pairs, and **_incorrectly_** rejects 22% to 60% of random color pairs.

 And this is not even delving into use cases and the extended APCA guidelines, which xi has ignored for the entirety of this analysis.